MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/supported-languages.md

 ## Language support for case grouping as topics

-Customer Service Insights uses natural language understanding and other artificial intelligence technology to discover actionable insights by automatically grouping similar support cases into topics.
-It comes with natural language understanding models that can understand the text semantics and intent in the following languages:
+Customer Service Insights comes with natural language understanding models that can understand the text semantics and intent in the following languages:

 * English
 * French